 Even if you don’t live near a National Forest, knowing that these creatures have productive habitat far away may be important to you and you can look forward to spotting them when you visit.
 Additionally, when wildlife don’t have adequate habitat, they may enter urban environments, where conflicts with humans can occur.

-There are so many more ways in which tree planting affects everyday Americans.
+There are so many more ways in which tree planting affects the public.
 From supporting local economies to public health and well-being, our campaign to plant 50 million trees on our National Forests benefits us all.